 Sure, it'd be great to tell your friends that you predicted the next UMBC.
 Heck, we wouldn't blame you if you put it as a bullet point on your resume.
 But we we're warning you.
-A No. 16 seed beating a No. 1 seed for the second straight year seems extremely unlikely.
+A No. 16 seed beating a No. 1 seed for the second time in three years seems extremely unlikely.

 2. You pick more than 10 double-digit seeds to win in the first round or more than five in the second round

 ...and more than two to win in the Sweet 16.
 None of those things have ever happened since the NCAA tournament expanded to 64 teams.
 On average, about 6.1 double-digit seeds win in the first round, 2.2 in the second round and 0.5 in the Sweet 16.

 In 2019, eight double-digit seeds won in the first round and just one advanced to the Sweet 16 – Oregon.
 No team seeded worse than a No. 5 seed made the Elite Eight.